zinggAI/zingg/README.md

 Zingg connects, reads and writes to most on-premise and cloud data sources.
 Zingg runs on any private or cloud based Spark service.
 ![zinggConnectors](assets/zinggOSS.png)

 Zingg can read and write to Snowflake, Cassandra, S3, Azure, Elastic, major RDBMS and any Spark supported data sources.
-Zingg also works with all major file formats like Parquet, Avro, JSON, XLSX, CSV, TSV etc. This is done through the Zingg [pipe](docs/dataSourcesAndSinks/pipes.md) abstraction.
+Zingg also works with all major file formats including Parquet, Avro, JSON, XLSX, CSV & TSV.
+This is done through the Zingg [pipe](docs/dataSourcesAndSinks/pipes.md) abstraction.

 ## Key Zingg Concepts

-Zingg learns 2 models on the data.
+Zingg trains 2 models from the data:

 1. Blocking Model